nippur72/gomoku/README.md

 ## Rules of the game

 Go-Moku is a board game with very simple rules.
-Two players move in turn by writing their own sign ('X' and 'O') on a free square of the board, with 'X' starting the game.
+Two players move in turn by writing their own sign (`X` and `O`) on a free square of the board, with `X` starting the game.
 The player who first connects five consecutive squares with his sign (horizontally, vertically or diagonally) wins the game.
 If the board is completely filled, and no one has five-in-a-row, the game is drawn.